luvit/luvit.io/docusaurus/docs/04-contributing/01-index.md

 If you've found something that seems like a problem with one of the Luvit components, please don't hesitate to open an issue on the GitHub project.
 Ideally, you should attach a reproducible test case, i.e., a minimal code sample without external dependencies, which clearly demonstrates the problem.
 This will make it easy for community contributors to quickly understand and resolve your issue.

+Note: If you aren't sure how this could look, [StackOverflow](https://stackoverflow.com/help/minimal-reproducible-example) has some guidelines that may help you get a better idea.

-Additionally, you should include as much relevant information as you can regarding your environment:
+Additionally, you should include as much relevant information as you can regarding your execution environment:

 * The version of all Luvit components used, as is printed by the respective application when called without arguments
 * Your operating system and processor architecture (e.g., Windows 10 on a 64-bit CPU, Ubuntu 20.04 LTS on x86, etc.)